 One of the most diverse law schools in the nation, St. Mary's prepares its graduates for the competent and ethical practice of law in a community that supports educational excellence.

-An education administrator may provide advice, counsel and representation of a school district or other educational agency in matters pertinent to education law, such as student residency, governance issues, the principal and teacher selection and retention process, student discipline, special-education law, tuition fraud and in the development of educational policies.
+An education administrator may provide advice in matters pertinent to education law, such as student residency, governance issues, the principal and teacher selection and retention process, student discipline, special-education law, tuition fraud and in the development of educational policies.

 This demands an understanding of an ever-changing public policy scheme and how to track, monitor and alter existing plans and curriculum appropriately.

 The Education Law concentration is one of many M.Jur. degree programs at St. Mary’s.
 All are fully accredited by the Southern Association of Colleges and Schools Commission on College and have obtained acquiescence from the American Bar Association (ABA).

 |Administrative Law (or Administrative Law and Regulatory Interpretation online)||3|

 |School Finances Seminar||2|

 |The Employee Retirement Income Security Act of 1974 (ERISA)||3|